dhimanparas20/Temp-Mail/README.md

 python3 main.py
 ```

-after code execution for first time press 1.
+After code executes for first time press 0.

-then enter your API key and press enter.
+Then enter your API key and press enter.

-then enter your temp mail address you want.
+Then enter your temp mail address you want.
 Remember that domain should be only @mailsac.com .

-press enter 2 times to go to main menu.
+Press enter 2 times to go to main menu.

 ENJOY 🦖